mattrussi/gitlab-com-runbooks/troubleshooting/node-reboots.md

 shortly after this within 5 hundredths of a second, you'll see the `automaticRestart`

-If you don't see the above, there may not be an issue from the GCE side of things and at this point, you should start troubleshootin gpotential problems, such as kernel panics, user induced reboots, or instance deletions.
+If you don't see the above, there may not be an issue from the GCE side of things and at this point, you should start troubleshooting potential problems, such as kernel panics, user induced reboots, or instance deletions.

 ## Instance Deletions